odysseyhack/paywith.glass/README.md

             -password hash

----All endpoints that follow require authentication---
+---These endpoints require that the user is first authenticated---

  /fetchprofile